francosbenitez/francosbenitez.com/contents/projects/my-website.md

 ---
 ### What It Is

-This is my personal website.
-I have created two previous version ([v1](http://francosbenitez.netlify.app/) and [v2](https://github.com/francosbenitez/v2)) before, but this is the most developed version I have ever made.
+This project is my personal website.

+I have created two previous version ([v1](http://francosbenitez.netlify.app/) and [v2](https://github.com/francosbenitez/v2)) before, but this is the most developed one.

 ### What I Used

-The website is based on [Next.js](https://nextjs.org/).
-For styles, it uses [styled-components](https://styled-icons.js.org/).
-And as a CMS, it uses [Forestry](https://forestry.io/ "Forestry").
+It uses [Forestry](https://forestry.io/ "Forestry") as a git-based CMS.

 ### What It Does

-This website shows more about me, my projects and my blog posts.
+It shows more about me, my projects and my blog posts.

 It serves mostly as a means to show my programming skills.

 ### What I Learnt

-On developing this project, I learned a lot about Next and React in themselves.
-I also learnt a lot about CSS-in-JS, given that styled-components is nothing more than pure CSS inside JavaScript.
+Next and React more in-depth.

+How to use and organize CSS-in-JS.